-Newborns with this condition may appear normal at birth.
-However, jaundice (a yellow color to the skin and mucus membranes) develops by the second or third week of life.
+Symptoms usually start to occur between 2 to 8 weeks.
+Jaundice (a yellow color to the skin and mucus membranes) develops slowly 2 to 3 weeks after birth.
 The infant may gain weight normally for the first month.
 After that point, the baby will lose weight and become irritable, and will have worsening jaundice.

 Other symptoms may include:

 - Swollen belly